mist64/c64ref/README.md

 *Baloui, Said.
 Das neue Commodore-64-intern-Buch.
 Düsseldorf: Data-Becker, 1990.
 ISBN 3890113079*

 OCRed and formatted by Michael Steil <mist64@mac.com>

+## c64disasm_mn.txt

+The comments have been taken from

+*JIFFYDOS version 6.01/version 6.02 by Magnus Nyman (Harlekin/FairLight)*

+Converted and formatted by Michael Steil <mist64@mac.com>

+## c64disasm_mm.txt

+The comments have been taken from

+*Commodore 64 BASIC/KERNAL ROM Disassembly Version 1.0 (June 1994), by Marko Mäkelä*

+Converted and formatted by Michael Steil <mist64@mac.com>

 ## Side-by-side HTML version